-It's imperative that pharmaceutical firms take precautions to defend themselves from all types of IP theft, including opportunistic and targeted cyber attacks.
-Experts offer several key recommendations to help enterprises fend off advanced cyber threats.
+It's imperative that medical manufacturers take precautions to defend themselves from all types of IP theft, including both opportunistic and targeted cyber attacks.

+Experts offer a number of key recommendations to help enterprises fend off advanced cyber threats.

 For example, the IP Commission recommends companies continue to deploy what it terms "prudent vulnerability-mitigation measures," which try to "strengthen one's existing network security by pursuing the newest and best software, network appliances, regular updates, updated firewalls, most recent patches to software weaknesses, and so forth."